-Mariana provides legal advice to Portuguese companies, including listed companies that are part of the PSI20, as well as multinational groups in all types of commercial and corporate related matters, assisting in the preparation and negotiation of commercial contracts and being involved in mergers and acquisitions projects.
+Ms Veiga Montez provides legal advice in all types of commercial and corporaterelated matters, assisting in the preparation and negotiation of commercial contracts and being involved in mergers and acquisitions projects.

-Mariana has been registered in the Portuguese Bar since 2008, having previously worked as an intern and associate lawyer in PLMJ - A.M.Pereira, Sáragga Leal, Oliveira Martins, Júdice & Associados.
-In 2010 she obtained an LL.M degree in international company law from King's College London.
+She has been a member of the Portuguese Bar since 2008, having previously worked as an intern and associate lawyer in PLMJ - AM Pereira, Sáragga Leal, Oliveira Martins, Júdice & Associados.
+In 2010 she obtained an LLM degree in international company law from King's College London.

-Av. da Liberdade, 249, 8o 1250-143 Lisbon Portugal
+Av da Liberdade, 249, 8th floor 1250-143 Lisbon Portugal